-Point location data for testing Alternative Hypothesis 2 will be gathered from the citizen science resource, eBird (www.eBird.org).
-This hypothesis will be tested using point data for all species gathered from this source (i.e., we will not use point data from the field study to test this hypothesis).
+Point location data will be gathered from the citizen science resource, eBird (www.eBird.org).
+To minimize the effect of known biases in eBird data (e.g., different sampling effort across species and geographic areas; Johnston et al., 2020), we will use the same number of eBird records from only complete checklists to model all Q. mexicanus subspecies and co-occurring blackbird species that will be randomly selected (following MacPherson et al., 2018).
+This hypothesis will be tested using point data for all species gathered from this source (i.e., we will not do counts of other blackbird species in the field).
+In addition, we will remove all eBird records of Q. mexicanus subspecies from our background points layer in our ensemble model.

 Sample size